krishang-bose/Trello-clone/README.md

 ## Assumptions

 - A single user per account; no real-time multi-user collaboration
-- "Archive" removes a card from view but does not hard-delete it (archived flag in DB)
 - Board colours are Tailwind CSS class names stored as strings
 - Drag-and-drop sort order is persisted to Supabase on every drop